 Glowing skin became one of my priorities at the beginning of this year.
 Including health and positive thinking.
 On December 31, while I was writing down my new year’s resolution, I solemnly vowed that on this new year I was going to take good care of my skin.
 I promised to use more natural products or home-made recipes.
 Fill my blender more often with organic fruits and vegetables.
-Drink lots of water and sleep longer hours.
+Drink lots of water and sleep more extended hours.
 It is June, and I am happy to report, that so far, I have kept most of my promises and I am starting to see beautiful results on my skin.
 Sleeping?
 I will be honest, it is getting better, but I am still negotiating with my pillow.
 I am always the most alert and creative at night.
 Well, it is a fight each night.
 That will surely be my next task on my healthy journey.
 A big one to accomplish.

 Health and naturally glowing skin could be the best self-love gift that I could gift me.
 Ever since I started this “organic new me,” I feel energized, with longer hair, alert and with Cover Girl skin!
 Well, I wish.
 Not there yet, but that is the goal eventually.